Councils of Sirmium: First and Second Councils of Sirmium

 Constantine the Great died in 337, leaving Constantius II, who favored Arianism, as emperor in the East and Constans, who favored Nicea, emperor in the West.
-A church council held at Antioch in 341 issued an affirmation of faith that excluded the homoousion clause; another council held at Serdica in 342 (now Sofia) achieved little.
+A church council held at Antioch in 341 issued an affirmation of faith that excluded the homoousion clause; another council held at Serdica in 342 achieved little.

 Constantius, who had a residence in Sirmium, convened the first Council of Sirmium in 347.
 It opposed Photinus, the bishop of Sirmium, an anti-Arian who held a belief similar to Marcellus.

 In 350, Constantius became the sole Emperor of both East and West, leading to a temporary strengthening of Arianism.

 At the second Council of Sirmium in 351, Basil, bishop of Ancyra (now Ankara) and leader of the semi-Arians, had Photinus deposed.
 The semi-Arians held that the Son was "of similar substance" (homoiousios) to the Father.
 Sirmium II also drafted the Sixth Arian Confession, which was an expanded version of the Fourth Arian Confession and was consistent with the strength of the semi-Arians.